psycopg/psycopg/docs/advanced/pool.rst

 Does the pool keep a watchful eye on the quality of the connections inside it?
 No, it doesn't.
 Why not?
 Because you will do it for us!
-Your program is only a big ruse to make sure the connections are kept alive...
+Your program is only a big ruse to make sure the connections are still alive...

 Not (entirely) trolling: if you are using a connection pool, we assume that you are using and returning connections at a good pace.
 If the pool had to